jethornton/flexgui/docs/source/misc.rst

 File Selector
 -------------

 Add a QListWidget and name it `file_lw`, this can be used with a touch screen by specifying the touch input.
 A single left-click or touch is all that's needed to use the `File Selector`.
 A left-click or touch on a directory will change to that directory.
 A left-click or touch on the up or down arrow will move the list by one.
 A left-click or touch inbetween an arrow and the slider will move the list by one page.
 Touch-and-hold to move the slider.

-If you use the touch input, the selector looks like this:
+If you use the touch input, the selector looks like this

 .. image:: /images/file-selector-01.png
    :align: center

 .. note:: Make sure you use a QListWidget and not a QListView for the file selector.

 G-code Viewer
 -------------

-To add a G-code viewer, add a Plain Text Edit from Input Widgets and name it `G-code_pte`:
+To add a G-code viewer, add a Plain Text Edit from Input Widgets and name it `G-code_pte`

 .. image:: /images/gcode-viewer-01.png
    :align: center